AnuradhaPrajapati09/InternshipTask/README.md

-# Data Science Internship Portfolio 🚀
+# Data Science Internship 🚀

 Welcome to my Data Science Internship repository!
 This project contains a series of data analytics and machine learning tasks designed to solve real-world problems using structured and unstructured datasets.